-For more information about these properties, refer to the Mondrian Technical Guide.
-Use the name of each property (shown below each property name) when searching this reference.
+For more information about these properties, refer to the configuration guide.
+Use the name of each property (shown below each descriptive label) when searching this reference.

 Many other properties can be set by editing configuration files, but some of them do not affect Jaspersoft OLAP because they are controlled in the repository user interface.
 For example, you do not have to provide a connectString property, or to specify the jdbcDrivers for Mondrian, because Jaspersoft OLAP automatically generates these properties when the DataSource for an AnalysisClientConnection is selected.